centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 I am adding examples to [_examples](https://github.com/centrifugal/centrifuge/tree/master/_examples) folder of Centrifuge repo.
 These examples completely cover Centrifuge API - including things not mentioned here.

+Check out the [tips & tricks](https://github.com/centrifugal/centrifuge#tips-and-tricks) section of README – it contains some additional insights about an implementation.

 ## Conclusion

-I think Centrifuge is a nice alternative to [socket.io](https://socket.io) - with a better performance, main server implementation in Go language, and it provides even more features to build real-time apps.
+I think [Centrifuge](https://github.com/centrifugal/centrifuge) could be a nice alternative to [socket.io](https://socket.io) - with a better performance, main server implementation in Go language, and even more builtin features to build real-time apps.

 Centrifuge ecosystem definitely needs more work, especially in client connectors area, tutorials, community, stabilizing API, etc.

-Centrifuge fits pretty well proprietary application development where time matters and deadlines are close, so developers tend to choose ready solution instead of writing their own.
+Centrifuge fits pretty well proprietary application development where time matters and deadlines are close, so developers tend to choose a ready solution instead of writing their own.
+I believe Centrifuge can be a great time saver here.

 For Centrifugo server users Centrifuge package provides a way to write a more flexible server code adapted for business requirements but still use the same real-time core and have the same protocol features.